Develop SharePoint workflows using Visual Studio

 For information about how to register for a Microsoft Azure account, see Microsoft Azure.

-For more information about the Microsoft Azure Service Bus, see Managing Service Bus Service Namespaces.
+For more information about the Microsoft Azure Service Bus, see Create a Service Bus namespace using the Azure portal.

 SharePoint Online workflow debugging uses the Relay Service component of the Microsoft Azure Service Bus, so you'll be charged for using the Service Bus.
 See Service Bus Pricing FAQ.
 You get free access to Microsoft Azure each month that you subscribe to Visual Studio Professional with MSDN, Visual Studio Premium with MSDN, or Visual Studio Ultimate with MSDN.
 With this access, you can use the Service Bus relay for 1,500, 3,000, or 3,000 hours, depending on your MSDN subscription.
 See Get some amount of Microsoft Azure Services each month at no additional charge.